ICF supports multiple connector types, based on the implementation of the

 The following table illustrates how these elements combine to determine the connector type.

-For detailed information on how the ICF framework manages each of these connector types, see "How the ICF Framework Manages Connector Instances".
+For detailed information on how the ICF framework manages each of these connector types, refer to Connector instance management.